xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/invariant-checking.md

 ## How it Works

 The invariant checker is a second layer of code that runs automatically in real-time after each transaction.
 Before the transaction's results are committed to the ledger, the invariant checker examines those changes for correctness.
 If the transaction's results would break one of the XRP Ledger's strict rules, the invariant checker rejects the transaction.
-Transactions that are rejected this way have the result code `tecINVARIANT_FAILED` and are included in the ledger with no effects.
+Transactions that are rejected this way have the result code <span class="code-snippet">tecINVARIANT_FAILED</span> and are included in the ledger with no effects.

-To include the transaction in the ledger with a `tec`-class code, some minimal processing is necessary.
-If this minimal processing still breaks an invariant, the transaction fails with the code `tefINVARIANT_FAILED` instead, and is not included in the ledger at all.
+To include the transaction in the ledger with a <span class="code-snippet">tec</span>-class code, some minimal processing is necessary.
+If this minimal processing still breaks an invariant, the transaction fails with the code <span class="code-snippet">tefINVARIANT_FAILED</span> instead, and is not included in the ledger at all.

 ## Active Invariants